jvcasillas/academicWriteR/README.md

 ## Overview

 This is a package of helper functions that are useful for writing academic reports/manuscripts.
-The majority of the functions are for reporting statistical analysis, but there are also a few functions that were designed for project management and document preparation using `papaja`.
+The majority of the functions were written for reporting statistical analyses, but there are also a few functions that were designed for project management and document preparation using `papaja`.

 ## Functions